 - To promote the personal and academic fulfilment of each Scholar.

 Applicants must be U.S. citizens, hold a cumulative GPA of no less than 3.7, and have graduated within the past two years.

 Marshall Scholarships provide for two* years of study at any university(s) in the UK.
 Up to 40 awards may be given each year.
 Scholarships cover tuition, books, travel, and a living stipend.

 A two year plan of study may consist of one two-year program or two one-year programs undertaken back-to-back at the same or different universities.
 (Candidates will be asked to present a first-choice and second-choice plan of study and are strongly encouraged to look at programs outside of Oxford, Cambridge, University College London, Imperial College London, King's College London, and the London School of Economics.
-If any part of the first-choice plan takes place at Oxford, Cambridge, or the LSE, no part of the second-choice plan may take place at any of those universities.)
+If any part of the first-choice plan takes place at Oxford, Cambridge, UCL, ICL, KCL, or LSE, no part of the second-choice plan may take place at any of those universities.)